dapr/docs/howto/secrets-scopes/README.md

         allowedSecrets: ["secret1", "secret2"]
 ```

-Here the example configuration defines scope for a vault secret store.
-The default access to the secret store is "deny" whereas based on the `allowedSecrets` list, a couple of secrets can be accessed by the application.
-The configuration can be applied to the sidecar following the instructions [here](../../concepts/configuration/README.md).
+This example defines configuration for secret store named vault.
+The default access to the secret store is `deny`, whereas some secrets are accessible by the application based on the `allowedSecrets` list.
+Follow [these instructions](../../concepts/configuration/README.md) to apply configuration to the sidecar.

 ## Scenario 3: Deny access to certain senstive secrets in a secret store